robocorp/robotframework-lsp/example-vscode/README.md

-This project contains a bare-bones project which should be used as a base to startup a new project based on `robocode-python-ls-core`.
+This project contains a bare-bones project which should be used as a base to startup a new project based on `robocorp-python-ls-core`.

 To create a new project, copy this project and then: